-The teaching-related criteria for the post advertised are set out in the Person and Job Specifications.
+The teaching-related criteria for the posts advertised are set out in the Person and Job Specifications.
 We seek candidates with the ability to teach courses (otherwise known as 'modules') within our BSc and MSc degree programmes in International Social and Public Policy (ISPP).
-The degree programmes in place in 2019/20 represent the outcome of major restructuring and consolidation of Departmental degree programmes.
+The degree programmes represent the outcome of an earlier major restructuring and consolidation of Departmental degree programmes and are now established.
 The MSc ISPP admitted its first cohort of students in 2018/19, and the new BSc ISPP began in 2019/20.
-We seek candidates who can support the consolidation and development of these programmes and the courses associated with them.
-The ability to teach additional new courses over and above our existing and already-planned ones would be valuable in the longer-term but is less important in the short-term.